NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Lexical Structure

-On This Page

-  1. Whitespace and Comments

-  2. Identifiers

-  3. Keywords and Punctuation

-  4. Literals

-  5. Operators

 The _lexical structure_ of Swift describes what sequence of characters form valid tokens of the language.
 These valid tokens form the lowest-level building blocks of the language and are used to describe the rest of the language in subsequent chapters.
 A token consists of an identifier, keyword, punctuation, literal, or operator.

 In most cases, tokens are generated from the characters of a Swift source file by considering the longest possible substring from the input text, within the constraints of the grammar that are specified below.
 This behavior is referred to as _longest match_ or _maximal munch_.